 First, I asked co-workers, family members, and friends to borrow a single shoe.
 I had a variety- a tennis shoe covered in mud from dog walks, stinky old house shoe flattened from snowy dog walks, a fancy purple strapy super high heel I have squished my foot into once, a casual flip flop worn from walks on the beach, a casual pair of 'school appropriate' flats, etc.

 Then, I present each shoe (I use three shoes per class and switch them out if possible so the classes don't share secrets with each other) one by one.
-I tell the students that they need to focus on what 'type of person' would wear each shoe, not the person.
-For example, the flip flop might be a small size six so it may belong to a young person vs. the flip flop belongs to Ms. Filtness.
+I tell the students that they need to focus on what 'type of person' would wear each shoe, not the person's name or identity, as they may not know them.
+For example, the flip flop might be a small size six, so it may belong to a young person vs. the flip flop belongs to Ms. Filtness.

 Each student shares what they have noticed about the shoe.
 Once I had a student notice that it a one of my fancy shoes looked brand new so it was probably worn by someone who didn't dress up often.
 Dead on, but I kept a straight face.

 We then discuss what their observations mean and develop a "profile" of the person who may or may not own the shoe.